 The boarding school was eventually phased out until only a few remaining boarders lived in the school and the rest of the students were day pupils.
-The school stopped accepting boarders in 1990, the same year where girls were readmitted to the Sixth Form only.
+The school stopped accepting boarders in 1989, the same year when girls were readmitted to the Sixth Form only.

 A New Chapter

 In September 2002 – the first time in more than fifty years – girls were admitted into the school alongside boys following an entrance examination.
 Two splendid statuettes, different but complementary, standing to this day in the School’s Boardroom, clearly reveal the original inspiration of The Liverpool Blue Coat School: it was thoroughly co-educational before the word was coined.